Kong/developer.konghq.com/app/_kong_entities/consumer.md

 ## What is a Consumer?

-A consumer typically refers to an entity that consumes or uses the APIs managed by {{site.base_gateway}}.
-Consumers can be applications, services, or users who interact with your APIs.
+{{ page.description }} Consumers can be applications, services, or users who interact with your APIs.
 Since they are not always human, {{site.base_gateway}} calls them consumers, because they "consume" the service.
 {{site.base_gateway}} allows you to define and manage consumers, apply access control policies, and monitor their API usage.